 If you told either Sergeant Madders or me something in confidence, plus it was not a lie, plus it does not directly relate, it stays a confidence.
 Ms Laura – may I call you that – said to me at our last meeting:

 ‘I know you to be an officer who does his duty but who also knows discretion.’

 That’s exactly how we’re going to do this but there are complications.
 The main complication is that people’s ideas about others here were not quite right, not as they thought or surmised or else the views changed, loyalties changed.
-This has made it so difficult.
-Some of you wish another an injury but you’d be wrong to because that person may not now be against you – it’s taken quite a bit of sorting out.
+This has made the case so difficult.
+Some of you wish another person an injury but you’d be wrong to because that person may not now be against you – it’s taken quite a bit of sorting out.

 Everyone here wishes to protect someone here, including us.
-Everyone of the ladies has at least two charges we could bring against her.
+Every one of the ladies has at least two charges we could bring against her.
 What do we want?
 The truth.
 How will we get it?
 Firstly, by honouring confidences, secondly by this threat now.
 If you lie to us, with what you will see we know, then all bets are off and the book is thrown, let’s be quite clear.